Meghan King Edmonds Shares Update On Kids After Revealing Son Hart’s Brain Damage Diagnosis

 According to The Daily Dish, who citied a report from The American College of Obstetricians and Gynecologists, cord blood is the blood left in a baby’s umbilical cord and placenta after birth, which parents can have stored for a later date.
 As the outlet explained, the cord blood is rich with hematopoietic stem cells, which are able to treat over 70 different types of diseases.

 In her blog post in July, Edmonds told readers her son Hart “has irreversible brain damage” resulting from a minor Periventricular Leukomalacia.
-Edmonds also said that the diagnosis made sense because she had seen a number of concerning things from him, including “rigidity in his muscles” and “delayed physical milestones.”
+Edmonds also said the diagnosis made sense because she had seen a number of concerning things from him, including “rigidity in his muscles” and “delayed physical milestones.”

-Edmonds’ son also lacked of fluidity in his arms and legs and appeared to have stiffness in his joints.
+Edmonds’ son also lacked fluidity in his arms and legs and appeared to have stiffness in his joints.

 View this post on Instagram